Cotton Bowl Stadium Expansion

-Completing the expansion of the historic Cotton Bowl Stadium renews its status as a world-class entertainment venues and its stake in hosting one of college football’s biggest rivalry matches.
+The expansion of the historic Cotton Bowl Stadium restores its status as a world-class entertainment destination while securing its future as the home of one of college football’s most iconic rivalries.

 Key improvements included adding 14 new escalators and constructing new multi-story entries at the two west entrance gates.
 The highly anticipated renovations at the stadium centered on enhancing the fan experience with immersive environments on and off the field, supported by upgraded technology and safety systems.
 The upper west concourse square footage was expanded to threefold and features two outdoor terraces with views of downtown Dallas.
 The main concourse on the west side was doubled in size.